-Benno Belke (1977) works at the intersection between cognitive science and sound art.
+Benno Belke (1977, Rome) works at the intersection between cognitive science, sound art, and audible design.

-As an independent researcher, he investigates basic cognitive principles of experiencing contemporary art.
-His publications on perceptual categorization, processing-fluency, and on a psycho-aesthetical model, which he co-authored, are widely cited in psychological science (e.g., Corsini Encyclopedia of Psychology), in philosophical aesthetics (e.g., Lopes D. M. 2018, Aesthetics on the Edge, Oxford University Press), and in the popular scientific literature (e.g., New Scientist).
+His empirical research based publications about cognitive-phenomenological foundations of art experiences are widely cited in psychological science (e.g., Corsini Encyclopedia of Psychology, 4th ed.), in philosophical aesthetics (e.g., Lopes, 2018, Aesthetics on the Edge, Oxford University Press), and are also recognized in the popular scientific literature (e.g., New Scientist, 2012, issue 2873).

-In 2003-2005 he held a position as the deputy project leader of a psychological research division at the Collaborative Research Centre (Aesthetic Experience and the Dissolution of Artistic Limits, SFB 626) at the Free University, Berlin.
+From 2003-2005 he held the position as a deputy project leader at the Collaborative Research Centre Aesthetic Experience and the Dissolution of Artistic Limits (SFB 626) at the Free University, Berlin.

 He is a reviewer for peer-reviewed journals, including Frontiers in Psychology, Plos One, and Art & Perception.